-- A) Every trimester, the student must maintain a cumulative GPA of 2.0 or above for undergraduate students, or 3.0 or above for graduate students. - B) After each academic year, the student's course completion percentage must be at or above 70%.
-Also, the student must maintain a cumulative GPA of 2.0 for undergraduate students or 3.0 for graduate students. - C) After attempting 50% of the normal program length, the student's course completion percentage must be at or above 70%.
-Also, the student must maintain a cumulative GPA of 2.0 for undergraduate students or 3.0 for graduate students.
+- A) Every trimester, the student must maintain a cumulative GPA of 2.0 or above for undergraduate students. - B) After each academic year, the student's course completion percentage must be at or above 70%.
+Also, the student must maintain a cumulative GPA of 2.0 for undergraduate students. - C) After attempting 50% of the normal program length, the student's course completion percentage must be at or above 70%.
+Also, the student must maintain a cumulative GPA of 2.0 for undergraduate students.

 Maximum program length is determined for each student at admission.
 Maximum program length is equal to the number of credit hours required for the student to complete the program times 1.5.
-The number of credits includes all transferred credits from institutions accredited by agencies recognized by the United States Department of Education.
+The number of credits includes all transferred credits from institutions accredited by agencies recognized by the CHEA.